Shedding Light on a Dark Trade

-Rich storytelling captures users’ imagination.
-We leveraged key cinematics elements of the film as a core design tenet in order to create an immersive digital experience and drive action.
+Rich storytelling captures a user’s imagination.
+We leveraged key cinematic elements of the film as a core design tenet in order to create an immersive digital experience and drive action.

 Our work on the Ivory Game website was nominated for a Webby Award and contributed to the Chinese government’s move to ban the sale of elephant ivory.

 Human Design was nominated for a Webby Award in the category of television as a result of our work on the Ivory Game website experience.
 The award committee acknowledged how effectively the site illustrates both the problem and the solution while also helping compel visitors to watch the film.

 More than a Website

 The site we created serves as the hub for the film – a place online to learn what the film is about and find out how to watch it.
 But more than this, it provides additional resources for education on ivory trafficking and clear actions for people who are motivated to take the next step and get involved in becoming part of the solution.